-“We hope National Pet Dental Health Month in February will draw attention to this serious health issue for pets,” said California Veterinary Medical Association (CVMA) President Dr. Jeff Smith.
+“We hope National Pet Dental Health Month in February will draw attention to this serious health issue for pets,” says California Veterinary Medical Association (CVMA) President Dr. Jeff Smith.
 “Oral disease can lead to serious consequences for pets, including infection, severe pain and even organ damage.
 With regular oral health maintenance and check-ups, most of these problems can be avoided.”

 Caring for your pet’s pearly whites isn’t just a February thing; veterinarians all across the country want to remind pet owners that their pet’s dental health should also be a concern all year long.

-“Between regular veterinary examinations, pet owners should look for the warning signs of gum disease such as bad breath, red and swollen gums, yellow-brown crusts of tartar along the gum lines, and bleeding or pain when the gums or mouth are touched,” Veterinary Pet Insurance Co. chief veterinary medical officer Dr. Carol McConnell recommends.
+“Between regular veterinary examinations, pet owners should look for the warning signs of gum disease such as bad breath, red and swollen gums, yellow-brown crusts of tartar along the gum lines, and bleeding or pain when the gums or mouth are touched,” recommends Veterinary Pet Insurance Co. chief veterinary medical officer Dr. Carol McConnell.

-Pets with developing gingivitis and periodontal diseases often paw at their face or mouth frequently, have excessive drool, and may also exhibit an unwillingness to eat harder foods.
+Pets with developing gingivitis and periodontal diseases often paw at their faces or mouths frequently, have excessive drool, and may also exhibit unwillingness to eat harder foods.

 As with many health issues, prevention is always the best medicine.
 One way you can take a proactive role in preventing oral disease in your pet is by using an important tool that many pet owners neglect to purchase for their four-legged friends: a toothbrush.

-“Unfortunately, only about 1 percent of pet owners brush their pets teeth,” explains Academy of Veterinary Dentistry President Dr. Brook A. Niemic.
+“Unfortunately, only about one percent of pet owners brush their pets’ teeth,” explains Academy of Veterinary Dentistry President Dr. Brook A. Niemic.

-A soft-bristled toothbrush should be used to clean your pet’s teeth daily to remove any food particles and prevent the build up of tartar and plaque deposits.
+You should use a soft-bristled toothbrush to clean your pet’s teeth daily in order to remove any food particles and prevent the build up of tartar and plaque deposits.
 Also, make sure to only use toothpaste specially formulated for use on pets.